 Most claim forms provide the following options:

-- The beneficiary may choose to take a lump-sum payout of the portion of the account to which they are entitled.
+- The beneficiary may choose to take a lump-sum payout from the portion of the account to which they are entitled.
 Using this option requires beneficiaries to pre-plan for taxes, as most qualified retirement plans, except ROTH IRAs, have not been subject to income tax.
 The financial institution will notify the IRS that the beneficiary has received a check for the amount they are entitled to and has deposited it into their account.
 The beneficiary will receive a 1099 form from the financial institution at the end of the year to use when reporting their income tax.
 This payout on which taxes are owed may create a large tax liability or push a beneficiary’s income into a higher tax bracket.
 Financial institutions may ask beneficiaries whether they would like to withhold a portion of the payout to pay taxes.
 Financial institutions may also advise on how much money to withhold.
 If they do not, the beneficiary may seek advice from an income tax professional to determine the appropriate amount.

 - The beneficiary may choose to establish an inherited IRA at the same financial institution as the initial account.